Eena contemplated Shanks’ story as she slouched on the edge of the

 Eena combed her fingers through her hair, feeling both sore and

 discouraged.
-She whined to Yaka whose
+She whined to Yaka whose big eyes peered out from behind the far

-big eyes peered out from behind the far side of the couch.
-Sensing the tension in their argument, the
+side of the couch.
+Sensing the tension in their argument, the animal had wisely

+kept his distance.
 Now, however, he dared show himself.

 “How was I supposed to know, Yaka?” she asked.
 “No one warned me.
-I didn’t do anything I wouldn’t have done on
+I

-Earth, and believe me, the worst thing that would have happened there is I’d
+thing that would have happened there is I’d have been slapped right back—not

-have been slapped right back—not run through with a sword!
+run through with a sword!
 How could I have known that was even a remote

 possibility?
-But it’s still my fault
+But it’s still my fault because I didn’t listen to Derian… ugh!”

 She began to pace, venting on the poor animal.
-“But who listens to me, huh?
-No one, that’s who.
-Certainly not Derian or his crummy brother,
+“But who listens to me,

-or Kira!
-Not that heartless Dr. Braxton,
+Ian or Jinatta or Leisha or Kira!
+Not that heartless Dr. Braxton, nor those

-Viiduns!”
 She finally exploded.
-“Not
+“Not a single

-to me!
 Nobody listens to me!”

 She sucked in a deep breath to replace all the oxygen spent on her

-the bedroom by this time.
+shrill outburst.
+Yaka had retreated to the bedroom by this time.
 It was a

 shocking relief to scream out loud with no one around to tell her to stop, but

 the satisfaction didn’t last for more than a moment.
-She sighed, realizing this was the second
+She sighed, realizing this

-time she had lost her temper.
-Such an
+was the second time she had lost her temper.
+Such an occurrence was out of

-occurrence was out of character for her.
+character for her.

 “Oh crud, what am I doing?” she groaned.

-Her lashes lowered and she breathed slowly in and out, trying to calm her
+Her lashes lowered and she breathed slowly in and out, trying to calm

-nerves.
-When she opened her eyes, they
+her nerves.
+When she opened her eyes, they landed on the discarded item in the

-landed on the discarded item in the corner of the couch, right where Derian had
+corner of the couch, right where Derian had tossed it.
+Gemdorin’s remote.
+She

-what Shanks had said about her weaknesses.
+stepped over to retrieve it, recalling what Shanks had said about her

-her.
-This fluctuating force field was
+defeat her.
+This fluctuating force field was the third.

 Eena slipped it into her pocket and then sought out Yaka in the back

 room.
-He was lying on the far side of the
+He was lying on the far side of the bed, keeping at a safe distance.
+She

 rounded the corner and smiled weakly down at him.

+“I’m sorry,” she apologized.
 “How rude of me to scream like that.
+But

-But your master is hands-down the most frustrating man I’ve ever
+your master is hands-down the most frustrating man I’ve ever met.
+I don’t know

-met.
-I don’t know why I let him get to
+why I let him get to me.”

 She knelt on the floor.
-Yaka
+Yaka rose onto his front paws at first, but

-settled in beside her.
+when she warned him to “be good,” he settled in beside her.
 She rested against

 the bed, pulling both knees to her chest.
+Her fingers scratched tenderly behind

-Her fingers scratched tenderly behind Yaka’s ears, and he immediately
+Yaka’s ears, and he immediately forgave her.

 “I really didn’t mean to cause any trouble,” she sighed morosely.
-“I didn’t realize I was challenging
+“I

-anyone.
-It just seemed unfair to be
+didn’t realize I was challenging anyone.
+It just seemed unfair to be ordered to

-know, I know, I should just give in and do what the captain says.
-Who needs to think when I’ve got him to do
+captain says.
+Who needs to think when I’ve got him to do that for me, right?”
+She

-laughed at herself.
+actually laughed at herself.

 “You would have been impressed with me tonight, Yaka, even if no one